European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 ## Ratio of cycle infrastructure to all public roads

 > **Note**
 > <div style="text-align: justify"> The ratio of cycle infrasctucture to public roads, is an indicator of road coverage by cycle infrastructure.
 The extended cycle infrastructure used in the numerator considered: cycle tracks, shared pedestrians (cycle and pedestrian paths), cycle lanes, limited access roads, bus lanes and cycle streets.
 While the road newtork used in the denominator was calculated by integrating main roads plus local roads .
-The local roads were selected using the following tags ["residential", "living_street", "unclassified"].
+The local roads were selected using the following tags: residential, living street, unclassified.
 Please visit our methodology section to obtain more insights on the data processing. </div>
 <br>

 <iframe src= "Images/Ratio extended cycle infrastructure over public roads.html" height="400" width="800" name="iframe_a" title="Iframe Example"></iframe>